DataTalksClub/datatalksclub.github.io/_podcast/s03e08-data-led-professional.md

     \ believe the data that they see.
 If they understand where data comes from and\
     \ what it looks like, they will be able to question its accuracy.
 They are comfortable\
     \ working with data and they have the skills to build their experiences powered\
     \ by data.
-It sounds lie a lot, but you don\u2019t really need a technical background\
+It sounds like a lot, but you don\u2019t really need a technical background\
     \ to know this \u2014 to understand where data comes from, what it looks like,\
-    \ to question is accuracy and to work with data to build data experiences."
+    \ to question its accuracy and to work with data to build data experiences."
   sec: 645
   time: '10:45'
   who: Arpit